Key Stage 3

 - Computational thinking, algorithms and programming– 50% of the final marks, examination paper taken at the end of Year 11

-Programming project – a compulsory programming task set by the examination board and completed over 20 hours in Year 11.
+Programming project – a programming task set by the examination board and completed over 20 hours in Year 11.
+Although it does not contribute any marks towards the overall grade it is a compulsory part of the GCSE specification.

 Mr M Coley